- Do I need a B.A. or a B.F.A. in Film to be considered for admission?

 Students entering the program with a masters degree (wheter an MA, MFA, or other relevant masters degree) may be eligible for a reduced courseload which may speed up their time to the PhD qualifying exam.
 In no case will a student be eligible for more than thirty graduate credits (the equivalent of six graduate seminars, or approximately one year of study).
 The decision about whether to suggest a reduced courseload is made on a case-by-case basis by the graduate committee.
 If you are admitted to the program, the Director of Graduate Studies may discuss this with you at that time.

 UCSC greatly values the participation of scholars from diverse nations and cultures in our graduate programs, and we therefore actively solicit applications for admission from foreign applicants.
-However, because many of the financial aid programs available to UCSC students are restricted to U.S. citizens and permanent residents, it is strongly recommended that international applicants seek scholarship support from their own governments and local organizations or societies.
+International Students are included in the university's 5-year/50% program for funding.
+However, for funding beyond this support, because many of the financial aid programs available to UCSC students are restricted to U.S. citizens and permanent residents, it is strongly recommended that international applicants also seek scholarship support from their own governments and local organizations or societies.
 Additional support may be provided by the university upon admission to the program, and links to various private and public funders can be found here.

 Applicants from countries where English is not the primary language must take the Test of English as a Foreign Language (TOEFL).
 A minimum score of 550 on the paper-based TOEFL or 220 on the computer-based test, or 83 on the NEW internet-based test, is required for admission.